lynxrafu/agent_p/README.md

 - **Few-shot examples**: short examples reduce ambiguity and improve consistency.
 - **Format control**: we keep the model output “machine-parseable” where needed (routing) and keep final user answers structured (“Answer” + “Sources”).
 - **Token control**: search snippets are capped to reduce prompt bloat and improve reliability.

+#### Model parameters (temperature)

+- For **Gemini 3** models, vendor guidance recommends keeping `temperature` at the default value (1.0) to avoid degraded/looping behavior.
+- For other models, lower temperatures are generally more deterministic for classification/function-like tasks.

 #### What we persist to MongoDB